atifmansoor/expo-screenshot-logger/README.md

 # 📸 Expo Screenshot Logger

-An Expo dev tools plugin for capturing and viewing React Native screenshots in your browser for easy sharing and debugging with AI assistants.
+An Expo dev tools plugin for capturing and viewing React Native screenshots in your browser for easy sharing or debugging with AI assistants.

 ## ✨ Features